-£2 at Michelin-starred A Wong will buy a pork and prawn dumpling topped with pork crackling, or a clear shrimp dumpling, which comes with the most piquant of sweet chilli sauces.
+£2 at Michelin-starred A Wong used to buy a pork and prawn dumpling topped with pork crackling, or a clear shrimp dumpling, which comes with the most piquant of sweet chilli sauces.
 Both are impeccably soft and flavourful, both an education.
-The prices may not be quite the same, but this restaurant remains serious fun, and despite A. Wong’s comparative affordability, it’s easy to get carried away.
-Even the prawn crackers are enlightening.
-It’s worth stretching to the £108 ‘Taste of China’ menu if possible, or the newer “Menu in Five Movements,” which is the culmination of anthropological research into the history and structure of Chinese banquets.
+The prices may not be quite the same, but this restaurant remains serious fun, and it’s easy to get carried away.
+It’s worth stretching to the “Taste of China” menu if possible, or the newer “Menu in Five Movements,” which is the culmination of anthropological research into the history and structure of Chinese banquets.

 Lorne was much needed — its entry provides Pimlico with the modern British and European food for which everyone now yearns.
 Lorne does the woody, airy feel superbly well: understated, though fashionable.
 The food makes Lorne not just a great local restaurant, but a reason to travel: neat fish dishes — likely paired with interesting pickles, beautiful vegetables and leaves — are followed by rich, nutty and (seasonally) truffled game dishes, with Katie Exton and Peter Hall the proud owners of one of London’s gems.

 Also featured in:

 The best Turkish Cypriot food in London is found way up in the northern clutches of the city, and this is no secret.
 But for whatever reason, a credible restaurant can be found in Victoria.
 Cyprus Mangal has an expansive menu, with cooling tabbouleh and crisp falafel; the shish kebabs are juicy and generous.
 But snacks such as the icli kofte, which are succulent deep-fried balls filled with lamb and onion, and imam bayildi, oven-baked aubergines sweet with tomatoes and peppers, mean Cyprus Mangal exceeds expectations.